strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 If you use images in the documentation, it is a best practice to include both HTML **alt text** and **title text**.
 The **alt text** appears in place of a broken link, and the **title text** appears when someone hovers over the image.
 Both are used to help with _accessibility_.

-Markdown example,
+Images in Markdown,

 ```md
 ![alt-text](/src/of/the/image.png 'title of image')
 ```

-The following example generates the following logo.
+The following example generates the following logo:

 ```md
 ![The Strapi Logo](../assets/contribution-guide/contribute-with-docs/strapi-logo.png 'Strapi Logo')